 If your company produces a product, you should consider product liability insurance.
 This protects you from any claims regarding the product itself, such as in the case of a manufacturing defect that causes injuries.
 As you grow, you may also consider need employment practices liability insurance and employee dishonesty coverage.

 A company that uses vehicles as part of its daily business will require a commercial auto policy, which protects the company from the impact of an accident involving the business owner or any employees behind the wheel of a company car or while on company business.

 Your home business may share your home, but it can’t share its insurance.
 In fact, without separate coverage, your business could void your home insurance altogether.
-If you have a home based business, discuss with your broker the nature of your operations to ensure you qualify for a home based business policy or if you require a commercial policy.
+If you have a home-based business, discuss with your broker the nature of your operations to ensure you qualify for either a home-based business policy or a commercial policy.